Jerry-Master/GranaData/_drafts/vibe-coding-2.md

 <p class="text-center"><img class="" src="{{site.baseurl}}/assets/images/vibe-coding-ii/token-cost-other.png" alt="artificial analysis cost per task" /></p>

 How on earth are their software engineers spending 10 times more than me?
-Even though it is impressive, I have more data that proves that many engineers are really spending 3000$ per month.
+Even though it is impressive and difficult to believe, I have more data that proves that many engineers are really spending 3000$ per month.
 A friend of mine confirmed that figure for Databricks and internal documents of my company also show similar quantities for some departments.
 So, is it going to cost you 300$ or 3000$?
 The answer is it depends.
 Some deeper analysis have shown that the people that consume so much do the following:

 * Use Opus (or the smartest model) always.
 * Be vague in their descriptions.